dsmdavid/action-test-tableau-format/README.md

 # Requirements:

 ## modified_files:
-    A list of files to test (full paths; e.g.: `folder1/myworkbook.twb folder2/myotherworkbook`)
+    A list of files to test (full paths; e.g.:
+    `folder1/myworkbook.twb folder2/myotherworkbook`
 ## path_to_json:
-    Path to a file in the repository that contains the style guide (e.g. `style_guide/example_style_guide.json`)
+    Path to a file in the repository that contains the style guide. e.g.
+    `style_guide/example_style_guide.json`

+## logger-level:
+    The level to set the python logger to.
+Must be one of:
+    `DEBUG, INFO, WARNING, ERROR, CRITICAL`

 # Outputs:
     A file to the root folder of the repo called `outputs.txt`